mathias-brandewinder/mathias-brandewinder.github.io/_posts/2022-08-28-mle-of-weibull-process.md

 What this tape represents is a first failure after 0.9405 units of time, followed by another after 1.1146 units of time, and so on and so forth.

-We can now write a grid search for the parameters `k` and `lambda` that maximize the log-likelihood, like so:
+We can now write a grid search over the combination of parameters `k` and `lambda` that maximizes the log-likelihood, like so:

 ``` fsharp
 [